FAQ On Writing

 “Once you write… do you feel like you’ve done the subject justice? or do you sit on some articles for a while til you get them write, er, right?”

-I don’t really obsess over any one piece so much as I focus on the overarching “block of thought.”
+Yes and no. I’ll reread right after I publish.
+I’ll make little changes in the first hour or so.
+But I don’t really obsess over any one piece so much as I focus on the overarching “block of thought.”
 “It,” by nature, is always in progress; always being whittled.
 No article is “it.”

 Where do you get your images?